mgechev/angular-performance-checklist/README.md

 By default `*ngFor` identifies object uniqueness by reference.

-Which means when developer breaks reference to object during updating item's content Angular treats it as removal of the old object and addition of the new object.
+Which means when a developer breaks reference to object during updating item's content Angular treats it as removal of the old object and addition of the new object.
 This effects in destroying old DOM node in the list and adding new DOM node on its place.

-Developer can provide a hint for angular how to identify object uniqueness: custom tracking function as the `trackBy` option for the `*ngFor` directive.
-Tracking function takes two arguments: `index` and `item`.
-Angular uses the value returned from tracking function to track items identity.
-It is very common to use ID of the particular record as the unique key.
+The developer can provide a hint for angular how to identify object uniqueness: custom tracking function as the `trackBy` option for the `*ngFor` directive.
+The tracking function takes two arguments: `index` and `item`.
+Angular uses the value returned from the tracking function to track items identity.
+It is very common to use the ID of the particular record as the unique key.

 **Example**